WassimBenltaief/FlowLayout/README.md

 #How

-FlowLayout extends a RelativeLayout.
-So add it to your view as a regular RelativeLayout :
+FlowLayout extends a FrameLayout.
+So add it to your view as a regular View and compose inside it :

 in your ```activity_layout.xml``` :